top of page

 Radon Screening (available as an ancillary/add-on service)

 Radon screening is not meant to replace short or especially long term testing.
 It is performed to give one a quick "snapshot" of the average radon level in a very short time frame.
-Over a longer time frame such as 12 months, radon levels can fluctuate drastically in a building due to changes in temperature, pressure, humidity, ventilation, snowfall, ice, rain, earthquakes and even building insulation or foundation type.
-For this reason, radon screening can only be used to give one the potential risk level (or risk magnitude) of having high levels of radon if a long term test was performed.
+Over a longer time frame such as 12 months, radon levels can fluctuate drastically in a building due to various factors such as changes in temperature, pressure, humidity, ventilation, snowfall, ice, rain, earthquakes, ground conditions, building use/condition changes or alterations, etc. For this reason, radon screening can only be used to give one the potential risk level (or risk magnitude) of having high levels of radon if a long term test was performed.

 The advantages of radon screening are speed (1 hour minimum is needed), low cost, and also privacy (no testing lab involvment).
-The main disadvantage being representative accuracy, since radon levels can fluctuate greatly day to day, and season to season over a long time frame.
-Sometimes by as much as 6 - 8 or more times.
+The main disadvantage being representative accuracy, since radon levels can fluctuate greatly day to day, month to month, and season to season over a long time frame.
+Sometimes by as much as 8 fold or more.

 Radon in your new home with Tarion warranty coverage

 If you own a new home, your new home warranty in Ontario provides coverage against excessive radon concentrations for a full 7 years.
 If the radon level in your home is above Health Canada's guideline of 200 Bq/m³ you can make a warranty claim.
-Tarion will cover the costs required to mitigate a home up to a limit of $15,000 using a C-NRPP mitigation professional.
-A long term test of over 200 Bq/m³ performed by a C-NRPP measurement professional is required to prove a claim on your new home - watch the video "Radon and Your New Home Warranty" for more details.
+Tarion will cover the costs required to mitigate a home up to a limit of $50,000 using a C-NRPP mitigation professional.
+A long term test of over 200 Bq/m³ performed by a C-NRPP measurement professional is required to prove a claim on your new home.
+For more details, review this information on Tarion Warranty Corporation's website entitled:

 Radon Measurement